 Dogs that eat a lot of dry food, particularly if it is low-quality kibble, may not be getting all the digestive enzymes they need.
-These enzymes are an important part of absorbing the nutrients in a meal and if your pooch doesn’t get enough enzymes, they will poop out some of these undigested nutrients and then tuck back in for round two (we hope you’re not eating while reading this!)
+These enzymes are an important part of absorbing the nutrients in a meal, and if your pooch doesn’t get enough enzymes, they will poop out some of these undigested nutrients.
+Then they’ll tuck back in for round two (we hope you’re not eating while reading this!)

-In extreme cases, your tail-wagger may have an underlying condition such as worms, parasites, pancreatic insufficiency, diabetes or thyroid disease which could be causing an increased appetite or lack of nutrient absorption and will require immediate veterinary attention.
-There’s an easy rule of thumb in the dog world, the higher quality the food, the less your dog will need to eat and the less that comes out the other end.
-You might want to take a look of our Houndztooth dog treats range, they are made with the highest quality ingredients, carefully sourced from sustainable, Australian-based suppliers.
+In extreme cases, your tail-wagger may have an underlying condition such as worms, parasites, pancreatic insufficiency, diabetes or thyroid disease, which could be causing an increased appetite or lack of nutrient absorption.
+This will require immediate veterinary attention.
+There’s an easy rule of thumb in the dog world: the higher quality the food, the less your dog will need to eat and less that comes out the other end.
+You might want to take a look at our Houndztooth dog treats range.
+They are made with the highest quality ingredients, carefully sourced from sustainable, Australian-based suppliers.

 As much as you may not want to admit it, your dog might just be choosing to eat poo.
-This could be because it’s normally fed near faeces so associates the smell with eating; it’s bored and attention seeking; or perhaps your best friend is trying to ‘hide the evidence’ after getting in trouble for pooing somewhere it shouldn’t have in the past.
-Rescue dogs who have suffered from trauma or anxiety in the past may also have developed this habit, particularly those that have lived in a stressful environment.
+This could be because it’s normally fed near faeces, so they associate the smell with eating.
+They’re bored and attention-seeking, or perhaps your furry little friend is trying to ‘hide the evidence’ after getting in trouble for pooing somewhere they shouldn’t have in the past.
+Rescue dogs who have suffered from trauma or anxiety in the past may have also developed this habit, particularly those that have lived in a stressful environment.

-Dog mums (the bitches, not the human mums) will also often eat her puppy’s poo so young pups may learn this behaviour through observation.
-If your pooch doesn’t grow out of it, try and remove the poo as fast as possible so they don’t have the opportunity to eat it, or add a spoonful of pumpkin to your pup’s food which tastes yummy when eaten, but disgusting in poo.
-Don’t punish your dog for eating its poo, try and prevent it from happening and reward them when they go to the toilet in the right place and don’t eat it.
+Dog mums (not human mums) will also often eat her puppy’s poo, so young pups may learn this behaviour through observation.
+If your pooch doesn’t grow out of it, try and remove the poo as fast as possible so they don’t have the opportunity to eat it, or add a spoonful of pumpkin to your pup’s food which tastes yummy when eaten, but not so much in poo.
+Don’t punish your dog for eating its poo, but rather try to prevent it from happening, and reward them when they go to the toilet in the right place and don’t eat it.

 If you are concerned about your dog eating its poo, seek veterinary attention.
 It’s better to be safe than sorry when it comes to our furry friends!